Junikab/llm-job-finder/DESIGN.md

 2) Server
    - Reads the file via Fastify multipart (req.file).
 Note: attachFieldsToBody is disabled to ensure reliable req.file() in dev.
    - Extracts text via pdf-parse (.pdf), Mammoth (.docx), or utf-8 (.txt).
-   - analyzeCV: returns a summary slice and empty arrays for titles/skills in mock mode.
+   - analyzeCV: returns a heuristic summary and initial titles/skills.
-   - Generates a search URL with fallback titles (e.g., "software developer OR frontend developer").
+   - Generates search URLs (rich or simple) from titles/skills and location.
    - Invokes the scraper with limits (pages/jobs) to fetch job cards.
-   - scoreJob: returns random [0..100] with reason "Mock score".
+   - scoreJob: returns a score [0..100] and short reason.
+Default mode "random"; when LLM is enabled, the LLM returns JSON `{score, reason}` and failures fall back to random.
    - Responds with analysis, searchUrls, total, results.
+3) POST /api/jobs/rescore (JSON)
+   - Body: `{ analysis: CVAnalysis, jobs: JobItem[] }`
+   - Server reuses the scoring pipeline to rescore the provided jobs with the edited analysis and returns `{ total, results: RankedJob[] }`.

 ## 6. API Design
 - GET /health